thindil/tashy/README.md

 1. `scripts/setup.tcl` to setup all configuration needed for compilation.
    On Windows it will be `wish scripts\setup.tcl`.
 If you want to use default settings (like include all other bindings), you can use auto setup by adding parameter `--nogui`.
+You can also set the C compiler used in the setup stage by adding the parameter `--CC=[nameofexecutable]`.
+By default it is set to GCC.
 You need to run this script only the first time when you compile the library on the selected platform.
 If you only recompile the configured project, skip this step.
 2. `gprbuild -P tashy.gpr` to compile the library in static mode.
 If you want to build relocatable version of the library, use command